The Donkey Low Down

 Donkeys have a high pain threshold and this is a problem because conditions such as colic and founder can go into advanced stages before they are noticed.
 Owners are warned that mild signs of pain in a donkey should warn of serious trouble.

 In addition to packing, pulling and riding donkeys are used as herd guards.
-Miniature horse owners and sheepherders like to keep a donkey with their herds because donkeys will chase away dogs or other predators that venture into the pasture.
+Miniature horse owners and sheepherders like to keep a large standard or a mammoth donkey with their herds because donkeys will chase away dogs or other predators that venture into the pasture.
 He will also tattle; braying to let the world know his herd has been invaded.
 Miniature donkeys are particularly popular as pets.
 One reason donkeys make good pets is because they do not like to be alone, and are happy for companionship with their human friends, especially if there is not another donkey around.

 Mammoth donkey and standard donkey